ASFOpenSARlab/opensarlab-docs/docs/user-guides/how_to_run_a_notebook.md

 *e.g.* Running this cell `n` times will result in `[day_before, yesterday, today, today, today, today, ...]`.

+To restart notebook, do one of the following:

 - Select `Restart` from the Kernel Menu
 - Select `Restart & Clear Output` from the Kernel Menu